Find out the Best Time to Buy a TV With These Bargain Hunting Tips

 Large and small stores alike offer deep discounts on TVs in the weeks leading up to the Super Bowl in order to entice consumers to upgrade before the big game.
 Also, all the new TV models start arriving in stores in March.
 This puts a lot of pressure on stores to clear out last year's inventory in order to make room for the next year's newer models.
 December also isn't a bad month to buy a TV because they're frequently included in Black Friday sales, although that time frame for sales is limited.

 4 More Ways You Can Save on a TV Purchase

 If you need to replace your TV before the January and February sales arrive, there are still plenty of ways to save.
 Consider these options:

-- Order a Refurbished TV: Determine which TV you want to buy.
-Then do a web search for that specific model and the word "refurbished."
-Often when TVs are found to have a defect, they're returned to the manufacturer for repair.
+- Order a Refurbished TV: Determine which TV you want to buy, then do a web search for that specific model and the word "refurbished."
+When TVs are found to have a defect, they're returned to the manufacturer for repair.
 While buying a previously broken TV might sound risky, it really isn't.
 Just check to make sure the TV comes with a full warranty, and you're covered.

 - Buy a Used TV: If you don't need a brand new TV, check your local newspaper or Craigslist for TVs that people are selling.
 There's no guarantee that a used TV will last as long as a new one but if you save enough money, it could be worth the gamble.
-Also, today it's easy enough to find the manual online and print it out if it doesn't come with the TV.
-Because you'll be dealing with strangers, play it safe by agreeing to meet in your lobby or a public space.
+It's easy enough to find the manual online and print it out if it doesn't come with the TV.
+Since you'll be dealing with strangers, play it safe by agreeing to meet in your lobby or a public space.